⟵ Back to work

 Ultrasonic Microplastic Separation

-A resonant acoustic field that sorts particles from water without filters.
+A resonant acoustic field that sorts microplastics out of contaminated water streams, no filters required.

 The premise is simple in principle, tricky in practice.
-A standing wave in water creates pressure nodes where particles collect by density.
-Tune the frequency and the geometry, and microplastics congregate along a pressure minimum that runs the length of the channel.
+A resonant acoustic field in water creates pressure minima where particles migrate by density and size.
+Tune the transducer, tune the chamber, and microplastics collect along a line that runs the length of the flow.
 No filters, no consumables, no pressure drop to speak of.